marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: copy variable attribute

-.. gcc-attr:: copy, copy (variable)
+.. var-attr:: copy, copy (variable)

-  The :gcc-attr:`copy` attribute applies the set of attributes with which :samp:`{variable}` has been declared to the declaration of the variable to which the attribute is applied.
+  The :var-attr:`copy` attribute applies the set of attributes with which :samp:`{variable}` has been declared to the declaration of the variable to which the attribute is applied.
 The attribute is designed for libraries that define aliases that are expected to specify the same set of attributes as the aliased symbols.
-The :gcc-attr:`copy` attribute can be used with variables, functions or types.
+The :var-attr:`copy` attribute can be used with variables, functions or types.
 However, the kind of symbol to which the attribute is applied (either varible or function) must match the kind of symbol to which the argument refers.
-  The :gcc-attr:`copy` attribute copies only syntactic and semantic attributes but not attributes that affect a symbol's linkage or visibility such as ``alias``, :gcc-attr:`visibility`, or :gcc-attr:`weak`.
-The :gcc-attr:`deprecated` attribute is also not copied.
+  The :var-attr:`copy` attribute copies only syntactic and semantic attributes but not attributes that affect a symbol's linkage or visibility such as ``alias``, :var-attr:`visibility`, or :var-attr:`weak`.
+The :var-attr:`deprecated` attribute is also not copied.
 See :ref:`common-function-attributes`.
   See :ref:`common-type-attributes`.

 .. index:: deprecated variable attribute

-.. gcc-attr:: deprecated, deprecated (msg)
+.. var-attr:: deprecated, deprecated (msg)

-  The :gcc-attr:`deprecated` attribute results in a warning if the variable is used anywhere in the source file.
+  The :var-attr:`deprecated` attribute results in a warning if the variable is used anywhere in the source file.
 This is useful when identifying variables that are expected to be removed in a future version of a program.
 The warning also includes the location of the declaration